rkawajiri/pandoc_resume/README.md

 When you don't want to directly install packages on your machine, you can build the resumes with docker by using the below command.

     docker-compose run --rm make

+You can use omake for polling file changes.

+    docker-compose run --rm omake -P